GlobalWebIndex/challenge-labels-js/README.md

 You will sit within our Labels team and will be jointly responsible to push the development of the product forward.
 Day-to-day this involves new feature engineering, reviewing and discussing code of your colleagues and discussing the design decisions with the wider technical team.

-- Ideate, brainstorm and implement new components and features using JavaScript, React or Ruby, if you fancy getting your hands on backend code.
+- Ideate, brainstorm and implement new components and features using JavaScript, Elm or Ruby, if you fancy getting your hands on backend code.
 - Develop the project codebase, with the focus on long-term maintenance - we look for people who really care about the quality as a day-to-day routine.
 - Think forward and propose innovative approaches, which can push the project to the next level.
 We like to discuss things so you’ll be expected to demonstrate conclusive arguments and get a buy in from the whole team.
 - Evaluate external solutions (databases, frameworks, libraries) which might be beneficial to our product.